 The number of criminal cases in Kentucky courts counts to 88,433, with 88,433 felony cases.

 Kentucky’s Circuit Courts are the general jurisdiction courts for the state.
 They hear both civil and criminal cases.
-Civil cases must be $5,000 or more to be heard in Circuit Court.
+Civil cases must be $5,000 or more to be heard in these courts.
 These courts also handle land disputes and title cases, traffic offenses, probate cases and capital offenses along with felonies.
 Circuit judges can also issue injunctions, writs of prohibition and writs of mandamus.
 Lower court appeals and those that come from administrative agencies are heard in these courts.
 Some Circuit judges serve more than one county within a circuit.
 Some circuits may have several judges but only one county.
 This issue depends on the population and caseload.
-Circuit Court judges are elected and serve eight-year terms.
+Circuit judges are elected and serve eight-year terms.

 Family Courts are a division of the Circuits (the highest trial court in the state), and they focus solely on domestic relations and juvenile issues.
 This court works closely with the District Court on matters of divorce, child custody, paternity, distribution of property, adoption, termination of parental rights, visitation and child support.
 Due to the specialized nature of these cases, only one judge hears all family matters related to child abuse and neglect, domestic violence, juvenile matters, adoption, child custody, and divorce records.
 These courts serve 3.2 million Kentuckians in 71 counties.
 Their judges are full-time, dedicated public servants committed to the safety and wellbeing of children and families.

 Kentucky’s District Courts are limited jurisdiction courts and handle city and county ordinance violations, misdemeanors, juvenile delinquency, traffic violations, probate, estate and wills, arraignments, tort cases, felony probable cause hearings, and small claims cases of $2,500 or less.
 They also resolve civil cases of up to $5,000.
-Anything over that goes to Circuit Court.
-District Courts also manage matters pertaining to mental illness and commitments, domestic abuse or violence.
-Judges who sit in District Court serve four-year terms.
-Circuit Court Clerks also serve and support District Court judges and personnel.
-District Courts are the local ordinance courts for the Bluegrass State.
+Anything over that goes to Circuit judges.
+These courts also manage matters pertaining to mental illness and commitments, domestic abuse or violence.
+District judges who serve four-year terms.
+Circuit Court Clerks also serve and support District judges and personnel.
+These courts are the local ordinance courts for the Bluegrass State.